The Basics

 • Assuming $c_{n}(0) = \delta_{n1}$, we have that $\overline{|c_{n}(t)|^{2}} = \frac{1}{\hbar}\int_{0}^{t} dt_{1} \int_{0}^{t} dt_{2} f_{n1}(t_{1}-t_{2}) exp(i\frac{(E_{n}-E_{1})(t_{1}-t_{2})}{\hbar})$

-• We can Fourier transform $f_{nm}$, use Fubini’s theorem to convert the two time integrals into the modulus squared of a single time integral over $t_{1}$, and then use the approximation as in previous sections to get
+• We can Fourier transform $f_{nm}$ to $F_{nm}$, use Fubini’s theorem to convert the two time integrals into the modulus squared of a single time integral over $t_{1}$, and then use the approximation as in previous sections to get

 • $\Gamma(1\rightarrow n ) = \frac{\overline{|c_{n}(t)|^{2}}}{t} = \frac{2\pi}{\hbar} F_{n1}(\frac{E_{n}-E_{1}}{\hbar})$ where $F_{nm}(\Omega)$ is the Fourier transform